 Send a Pro Forma Invoice by Email

-If you are using the contract-based REST API to integrate MYOB Acumatica with an external system, this external system can create pro forma invoices and send them by email.
+By using the REST API, you can create pro forma invoices and send them by email.
 For details about pro forma invoices, see Pro Forma Invoices: General Information.

 1. Create a Project from a Project Template